ON THIS PAGE: You will learn about the different types of treatments doctors use for people with eye melanoma. Use the menu to see other pages.

 The following side effects are less common and can cause a loss of vision:

-Radiation optic neuropathy: Optic nerve damage
+Radiation optic neuropathy: Optic nerve damage occurs.

 Loss of eye: If there is significant damage to the eye from radiation therapy, the eye may need to be removed.